JOEL-BINU-PHILIP/JOEL-BINU-PHILIP/README.md

 - 👋 Hi, I’m @JOEL-BINU-PHILIP
 - 👀 I’m interested in app development
+- 🌱 I have learnt flutter , FireBase.
-- 🌱 I’m currently learning flutter.
+- I am currently learning flask , MySql .

 <!---
 JOEL-BINU-PHILIP/JOEL-BINU-PHILIP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.